What Is a Statutory Agent and Why It's Required

 The worst-case scenario would be the dissolution of your company, which means you lose your limited liability protections.

-To learn more about statutory representation or registered agent requirements for your business, you can post your job on UpCounsel’s website.
+To learn more about what is a statutory agent, you can post your job on UpCounsel’s website.
 UpCounsel’s attorneys will give you vital tips on maintaining your LLC or corporation, while ensuring that you pay the necessary registered agent fees on time.
 Moreover, they will fight your case in court if you must respond to a court summons, while also helping to build a viable case.